The State of North Carolina has begun its "Safer-At-Home" Phase 2.5.

 Eleanor Health has set up free online support groups for individuals who identify on the LGBTQI+ spectrum; who identify as Black, Indigenous and People of Color (BIPOC); individuals who are currently using opioids, alcohol, cigarettes and other drugs; individuals in recovery from substance use; and those who are the support system and loved ones of people with addiction.
 Click here for more information and to register.

 Crisis Text Line has a 24/7 crisis hotline for teens.
 Text Hello to 741741 to access.

 Mental Health Associates of the Triad has therapists available for counseling.
 Call 336-883-7480 to seek help.

-The NC Department of Health and Human Services and the North Carolina Psychological Foundation have launched the Help4Healers line to connect front line workers (medical and non-medical) for free, brief support with a licensed NC Therapist.
+The NC Department of Health and Human Services and the North Carolina Psychological Foundation have launched the Help4Healers line to connect front line workers (medical and non-medical), teachers, school personnel and their families for free, brief support with a licensed NC Therapist.
 Click here for more details.

 Special Populations (Elderly and Disabled)

 If you are a senior citizen or suffer from the heat and need a fan, contact Senior Resources of Guilford in High Point at (336) 884-6981.